 Each new officer has five years from the date of his or her hiring or appointment, whichever occurs last, to meet this requirement.
-As of March 9, 2020, the Named Executive Officers comply with the policy.
-In accordance with the Executive Share Ownership Policy, officers are prohibited from participating in monetization or other hedging activities related to the securities of the Corporation or of iA Financial Corporation they hold as well as with respect to their sharebased compensation awards of the iA Financial Corporation.
+As of March 9, 2021, the Named Executive Officers comply with the policy.
+In accordance with the Executive Share Ownership Policy, officers are prohibited from participating in monetization or other hedging activities related to the securities of iA Financial Corporation they hold as well as with respect to their share-based compensation awards of iA Financial Corporation.
 The President and Chief Executive Officer has agreed not to sell securities held under the Executive Share Ownership Policy for a period of one year following the termination of his employment with the Corporation.

-The following table shows, as at March 9, 2020, the number and value of Common Shares and DSUs held by Named Executive Officers.
-The value of Common Shares and DSUs is established by multiplying the closing price of Common Shares on the Toronto Stock Exchange on March 9, 2020 (\$53.63) by the number of Common Shares and DSUs held by the Named Executive Officer on that date.
+The following table shows, as at March 9, 2021, the number and value of iA Financial Corporation's Common Shares and DSUs held by Named Executive Officers.
+The value of Common Shares and DSUs is established by multiplying the closing price of Common Shares on the Toronto Stock Exchange on March 8, 2021 (\$67.10) by the number of Common Shares and DSUs held by the Named Executive Officer on that date.